wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 The WHIP endpoint MAY send a Retry-After header field indicating the minimum time that the user agent is asked to wait before issuing the redirected request.

+## STUN/TURN server configuration

+Configuration of the TURN or STUN servers used by the WHIP client is out of the scope of this document.

+It is RECOMMENDED that broadcasting server provides an HTTP interface for provisioning the TUNR/STUN servers url and short term credentiasl as in {{!I-D.draft-uberti-behave-turn-rest-00}}.
+Note that the authentication information or the url of this API are not related to the WHIP enpoint URLs or authentication.

+It could also be possilble to configure the STUN/TURN server URLS and long term credentials provided by the either broadcasting service or an external TURN provider.

 ## Authentication and authorization

 Authentication and authorization is supported by the Authorization HTTP header with a bearer token as per {{!RFC6750}}.